Corinda: History

 In 1915, seeing a need for more Catholic schools, Roman Catholic Archbishop of Brisbane, James Duhig, invited a number of orders of teaching Sisters to come to Brisbane.
 One of those orders was the Daughters of Our Lady of the Sacred Heart who came to Brisbane and established St Joseph's Catholic Primary School, which opened on 28 January 1917 with 50 students.
 The school was operated by the Sisters until 1993, when a lay principal was appointed.

 In July 1920, 32 subdivided allotments of the Corinda Park Estate were auctioned by Cameron Bros.
 A map advertising the auction states the Estate was 10 minutes walk from both Corinda and Oxley railway stations.
 The Open View Estate advertised 32 allotments in May 1923.

 Corinda State School opened on 1 June 1927.

 St Aidan's Anglican Girls' School opened on 5 February 1929.

 On 3 December 1933, the Montrose Home for Crippled opened in Swann Road, Taringa in Montrose, the home of Presbyterian philanthropist George Marchant which he donated for the purpose.
 When the home needed larger premies, in 1937, Marchant purchased Ardeyne, a 10 acre site in Corinda for the long-term operation of the home under the management of the Queensland Society for Crippled Children.
 The home closed in 2001 as the organisation transitioned away from institutional care towards community and in-home support services.
 The home had its own school.
 The Montrose Home School for Crippled Children opened in January 1934.
 In March 1934 it was renamed Montrose Special School.
 The school closed on 2 June 2006.
 The home and school were at 54 Consort Street in Corinda.

 Our Lady of the Sacred Heart College opened in January 1941 and closed in December 1972.

 Corinda State High School opened on 25 January 1960.

 The Corinda RSL was established in 1964 and now trades as the Sherwood Services Club.
-With the opening of Coles Supermarkets, the commercial centre has continued to develop and extend westward.

 The Corinda Library became a branch of the Brisbane City Council library in 1966 and had a major refurbishment in 2016.